Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part9-OOPAdventureGame.md

 This function checks if an item is required to enter the selected direction.<br>
 If an item is required, it checks whether the item is in the inventory.
 If so movement is allowed.<br>
-The function returns the key to the next location, which remains unchanged if the required item is not in the player's inventory
+The function returns the key to the next location, which remains unchanged if the required item is not in the player's inventory.

+The game is now working, and can be much improved by adding new items and locations, perhaps enemies with a new class, and weapons as a sub-class of items, which it could inherit.

+Output can be vastly improved with the use of the colorama module.